Caloundra, Sunshine Coast

 Every flight lesson will start with a classroom briefing on the techniques before they’re put into practice.
 You’ll need to pass some theory exams as well as complete practical flight training.
 With a Recreational Pilot Licence, you’ll be able to fly as a Pilot in Command of a single engine aircraft up to 1500 kgs.

 Adding a Controlled Airspace Endorsement allows you to fly into controlled airspace.
 Adding a Constant Speed Endorsement allows you to fly any aircraft with a constant speed propellor.
 Adding a Retractable Endorsement allows you to fly any aircraft with retractable landing gear.
 We follow the Part 61 Syllabus outlined by CASA and extend this with helpful Videos & Books.
-We recommend Bob Tait Theory or the Aviation Theory Centre for study material.
+We currently recommend Bob Tait Theory or the Aviation Theory Centre for study material.

 As with most Civil Aviation Safety Authority (CASA) licenses there are more stringent conditions including: